 - For Options: Strike Price * Lot Size * Number of lots

-- Margin penalties will be charged as prescribed by the exchange for all F&O positions(including long option contracts)
+- Margin penalties will be charged as prescribed by the exchange for all F&O positions(including long options contracts).

-- As clarified by the exchange based on the direction of the Hon’ble Bombay High Court, all physically settled contracts(both Futures and Option) will carry an STT levy of 0.1% of the contract value for both the buyer and the seller of the contract.
+- As clarified by the exchange based on the direction of the Hon’ble Bombay High Court, all physically settled contracts(both Futures and Option) will carry an STT levy of 0.1%(applicable for equity delivery trades) of the contract value for both the buyer and the seller of the contract.

-- All give delivery positions will require you to have the shares equal to the lot size in your demat account during the expiry week.
-Unavailability of the shares in the linked demat account will lead to positions being squared-off by our RMS team.
+- All give delivery positions will require you to have the shares equal to the lot size in your demat account during the expiry week failing which it will end up in short delivery.
+Read the consequences of short delivery here.

 - If you have 2 open positions on expiry that result in a net-off(Long futures and short call options, short put, and short future, etc) you are not required to give or take delivery for the position.
 However, there will be STT charged on the long position(s) as this is treated as notional delivery.

-- You need to have a demat account linked to your trading to trade in compulsory delivery contracts.
-This is to ensure that the stocks are credited in your demat account on the event of physical delivery.
+- You need to have a Zerodha demat account linked to your trading to trade in compulsory delivery contracts.
+This is to ensure that the stocks are credited in your demat account in the event of physical delivery.